krishnamaheswaras/bootstrap-autocomplete-ajax/readme.txt

-This is repo aim is to get auto suggested items in ajax call
+This is repo aim is to get auto suggested items in ajax call sowji